Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 \subsubsection{Coagulation equation}

-One might legitimately question whether the assumption that the mass distribution of growing bodies can be neatly divided into two groups --- planetesimals and growing planetary embryos --- is any good.
-The quantitative approach to describing the evolution of a arbitrary size distribution is based on the {\em coagulation equation} \cite{smoluchowski16}.
-This allows us to drop the two groups approximation though at the expense of an enormous increase in complexity.
+For both dust and planetary growth the basic mathematical question is how a size distribution evolves under the action of discrete collision events (possibly supplemented by a component of smooth accretion).
+The quantitative framework for addressing such questions is based on the {\em coagulation equation} \cite{smoluchowski16}.
+This allows us to drop our rather poorly defined descriptions of ``large" and ``small" bodies though at the expense of an enormous increase in complexity.

 To write the coagulation equation in its simplest form\footnote{It is also possible to write the coagulation equation as an integro-differential equation for a continuous mass function $n(m,t)$ \cite{safronov69}, or as a discrete equation where bodies are binned into arbitrary mass intervals (typically logarithmic). \citet{kenyon98} provide a clear description of how the coagulation equation may be formulated and solved in the more general case.}, assume that the masses of bodies are integral multiples of some small mass $m_1$.
 At time $t$ there are $n_k$ bodies of mass $m_k = k m_1$.
 The coagulation equation in discrete form is,